 What is the COVID-19 situation in Flagstaff?
 Accordion Closed

-What precautions will NAU take with international student orientation to keep me healthy and safe?
+What precautions will NAU take with international student orientation to keep everyone healthy and safe?
 Accordion Closed

 Will NAU provide me with a face mask or hand sanitizer?
 Accordion Closed

 Yes.
-We will provide all international students with a wellness package that includes face masks and hand sanitizer for international student orientation.
+CIE will have face masks and hand sanitizer available for students at orientation.